The Continuous Stochastic Gradient Method: Part I -- Convergence Theory: Conclusion and Outlook

 \section{Conclusion and Outlook}

+In this contribution, we provided a detailed convergence analysis of the CSG method.
+The calculation of the integration weights was enhanced by several new approaches, which have been discussed and generalized for the possible implementation of mini-batches.

-In this contribution, we provided a convergence proof of the CSG method when carried out with a small enough constant step size for optimization problems of type \eqref{eq:Problemstellung}.
-Additionally, it was shown that the CSG algorithm can be augmented by an Armijo-type backtracking line search based on the objective function and gradient approximations calculated in the course of the iterations.
-The resulting method was proven to converge under mild assumptions and was shown to yield stable results for a large spectrum of hyperparameters.
-Lastly, we combined a heuristic approach for approximating the Lipschitz constant of the gradient of the objective function with the backtracking CSG algorithm to obtain a method that requires no a priori step size rules and almost no information about the optimization problem.
+We provided a convergence proof for the CSG method when carried out with a small enough constant step size.
+Additionally, it was shown that CSG can be augmented by an Armijo-type backtracking line search, based on the gradient and objective function approximations generated by CSG in the course of the iterations.
+The resulting bCSG scheme was proven to converge under mild assumptions and was shown to yield stable results for a large spectrum of hyperparameters.
+Lastly, we combined a heuristic approach for approximating the Lipschitz constant of the gradient with bCSG to obtain a method that requires no a priori step size rule and almost no information about the optimization problem.

-For all three methods, we stated convergence results that are similar to convergence results for full gradient schemes, i.e., every accumulation of the sequence of iterates is stationary and we have convergence in the objective function values.
-Furthermore, as is the case for full gradient methods, if the optimization problem has only finitely many stationary points, the presented CSG variants produce a sequence that is guaranteed to converge to one of these stationary points.
+For all CSG variants, the stated convergence results are similar to convergence results for full gradient schemes, i.e., every accumulation point of the sequence of iterates is stationary and we have convergence in objective function values.
+Furthermore, as is the case for full gradient methods, if the optimization problem has only finitely many stationary points, the presented CSG variants produce a sequence which is guaranteed to converge to one of these stationary points.

-Lastly, all results were numerically demonstrated by means of academic test cases and compared to similar optimization methods from literature.

-While we were able to show convergence properties of CSG which are similar to results obtained for full gradient approaches, it remains an open question, if we can achieve similar convergence rates as well.
-Furthermore, the presented methods have so far only been tested for academic examples.
-Thus, we are interested in applying the CSG method to large scale optimization problems from e.g. topology optimization.